arangodb/docs/3.10/data-modeling-documents-computed-values.md

   The default is `["insert", "update", "replace"]`.

 - `keepNull` (boolean, _optional_):
-  Whether the result of the expression shall be stored if it evaluates to `null`.
+  Whether the target attribute shall be set if the expression evaluates to `null`.
-  You can set it to `false` and let the expression return `null` to skip the value computation if any pre-conditions are not met.
+  You can set the option to `false` to unset the target attribute if the expression returns `null`.
 The default is `true`.

 - `failOnWarning` (boolean, _optional_):
   Whether to let the write operation fail if the expression produces a warning.